gagandaroach/rosie/mcw_research/README.md

   * pyvips_tile_WSI.sh
     * Execute one command in a Singularity conatiner on a compute node.
+    * read file from /data partition, write to /data partition
   * parallel.pyvips_tile_WSI.sh
     * repeat that command for every file in a directory, parallel accross compute nodes.
     * run command using srun on singularity container